This story originally appeared on VICE Asia.

 On Tuesday, March 26th, the pilot of Singapore Airlines flight SQ423 told passengers there was a bomb on board.
 After being escorted by military jets, the plane landed safely at Changi Airport.
 Roughly 30 minutes before landing, passengers on board were notified about the threat.
 A scan of the plane showed that no suspicious items were on board.

 A Singapore Airlines spokesperson told VICE: “Singapore Airlines confirms there was a bomb threat concerning SQ423 operating from Mumbai to Singapore.
 The aircraft arrived in Singapore on March 26, 2019 at about 0800hrs (local time).
 There were 263 passengers on board.
 We are assisting the authorities with their investigations and regret that we are unable to provide further details.”

 VICE spoke to Vijay Singh, a passenger on board SQ423 to find out exactly what went down on board.
 Vijay is a staff member at VICE Asia.

 All of a sudden, an F-16 fighter jet flew by our window.
 Then another.
 Right after the announcement, everyone sat up and started chatting with each other.
-There was a lot of tension in the air, lots of furrowed brows, frowns, nervous gestures, and a general sense of confusion and uncertainty.
-Some pulled out their phones and filmed the F-16s that were escorting us.
+There was a lot of tension in the air, lots of furrowed brows, frowns, nervous gestures and a general sense of confusion and uncertainty.
+Some pulled out their phones and filmed the F-16s that were just outside.

 They didn't make me feel any more reassured though.
 The sight of a military jet only confirmed the situation was escalating, so I couldn’t bring myself to film the situation.
 What if these were my final moments?